 Long term incentives for NEO's consist of share options which are also a variable component of compensation.
 Where the cash bonus payable to business unit managers or the CEO and COO exceeds \$50,000, the entitled individual may be required to accept, in lieu of cash, stock options equal to up to one quarter of the cash bonus entitlement exceeding \$50,000.
 These options are 10-year stock options granted at the market price at the time of grant.
 The Corporation also retains the right to grant discretionary options with 5 year duration.
 This discretion is used from time to time to provide additional long term incentives management and recognize exceptional circumstances.
-Such discretion was exercised in 2014 as 5 year options were awarded (see Summary Compensation Table for detail).
-The award of share options to the COO reflects his involvement in the purchase of ALC.
+Such discretion was exercised in 2015 as 5 year options were awarded (see Summary Compensation Table for detail).
+The award of share options to NEO's recognizes the outstanding financial performance of the Corporation and share price performance during the year.